notwithering/evi/README.md

 **Evi** is a layer that sits inbetween encryption and your text editor to provide a seamless experience of instantaneous security while you write your documents.

 When opening a file, it decrypts it using a user-specified key.
 The program then sends you over to your default text editor to easily edit the file.
-After you exit the editor, the file is then easily secured with AES-256 encryption.
+After you exit the editor, the file is then quickly secured with AES-256 encryption.

 ```ruby
 $ evi test.txt